jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 	--checkpointing_interval=10000 --experiment=use_deprecated_read
 ```

-Similar to the previous pipeline, on Flink UI, we see the pipeline polls messages and performs the main transform in multiple tasks while keeping Kafka offset commit as a separate task.
+On Flink UI, we see the pipeline polls messages and performs the main transform in multiple tasks while keeping Kafka offset commit as a separate task.

 ![](max-len-dag.png#center)